Incident Response Process

 Roles and Responsibilities in the Event of an Incident

 Organizational leadership will be provided by the Chief Information Officer or designee.
-The CIO or designee are responsible for determining the scope and impact of an incident, and will trigger initiation of the IT Disaster Recovery Plan or the Data Security Breach Review Panel defined in Policy #860 Information Security, as appropriate.
+The CIO or designee are responsible for determining the scope and impact of an incident, and will trigger initiation of the IT Disaster Recovery Plan and may convene the Data Security Breach Review Panel defined in Policy #860 Information Security, as appropriate.

 Per OU Policy #890, release of information to outside agencies, including any law enforcement groups, must be coordinated with the explicit permission of the Office of Legal Affairs.

-If a data breach involving payment card data is discovered, immediately follow payment brand contact procedures before any action is taken:
+If a data breach involving payment card data is discovered, the CIO or designee, working with the Information Security Officer and the university cyberliability insurance consultants, will immediately follow payment brand contact procedures before any action is taken:

 Stage I: Notification of an Incident